symbol/symbol-docs/source/concepts/account.rst

 ===========

 A private key is a secret number that allows an account to announce transactions.
 Anyone with access to the private key ultimately has control over the account and its assets.
+See :ref:`keypair` for more information.

 .. note:: The private key must be kept secret.
 Make sure your private key is backed up safely somewhere offline.